aaalexliu/alexliusiqing/content/posts/hire-me.md

 I can do Full Stack / Generalist and I'm also open to Front End or Back End roles.

-I have US citizenship, am currently in Shanghai, and I'm ready to relocate once I find some vaccine.
+I have US citizenship, and I'm ready to relocate

 I had experience with Python and R from college, but I wanted to prove I could build a modern application, so I learned the basics of PostgreSQL, Express, React, and Node.js.
 I wasn't satisfied.
 So I opened an AWS account, and learned Terraform, Docker, GraphQL and TypeScript.
 I ended up using AWS Cognito, Lambda, SES, SAM, EC2, RDS, and plenty of other keywords to build [Margins](https://www.margins.me), an app that is heavily inspired by [readwise.io](https://readwise.io/).